miosync-masa/lambda3-melting-criterion/README.md

 ## Acknowledgments

-We thank our industrial partners (Nidec, NSK, JTEKT, NACHI-Fujikoshi) for experimental validation support and valuable discussions on practical applications.
+We thank our industrial partners (Nidec DriveTechnology) for experimental validation support and valuable discussions on practical applications.

 Special thanks to the materials science community for providing high-quality experimental data used in this study.